top of page

 • Am I making this about me?

 The calmer you are, the safer your child will feel.
-Your regulation is their regulation.
+Your emotional regulation is crucial for their stability.

-Instead of: “Stop yelling!”
-Try: “You sound really angry right now.
+Instead of saying, “Stop yelling!”, try: “You sound really angry right now.
 That’s okay.
 I’m listening.”
+This approach helps them identify and process their emotions instead of suppressing them.

 It’s okay for your child to be sad.
 It’s okay for them to miss their other parent.
-They can hold love for both of you — and you don’t have to compete for it.
+Children can hold love for both parents, and you don’t have to compete for it.

 Holding space is about connection, not correction.

-You can’t hold your child’s emotions if you’re buried in your own.
-Seek support — whether through therapy, journaling, or trusted friends — so you have space to process your feelings, too.
+You can’t effectively hold your child’s emotions if you’re overwhelmed by your own.
+Seek support through therapy, journaling, or trusted friends, allowing space for you to process your feelings, too.

-Divorce and transition are tough on families — no sugarcoating that.
-But your ability to hold space for your child’s feelings, while protecting your own emotional energy, is a kind of parenting that builds unshakable trust.
+Divorce and transition are tough on families—there’s no sugarcoating that.
+However, your ability to hold space for your child's feelings while protecting your own emotional energy creates a parenting approach that builds unshakable trust.

 You are not failing because your child is struggling.
-You are showing up — and that’s everything.
+Simply showing up is everything.
+Embrace this journey, and remember that you’re not alone.

 LARIMER LAW, LLC